 Any return of a constitutional complaint shall not preclude repeat application to the Court in compliance with this Law (paragraph 2 of Article 57.3 of the Law).

 X. A constitutional complaint is filed exclusively regarding the compliance of the law of Ukraine (its individual provisions) with the Constitution of Ukraine.
 Actions or omissions of public authorities, decisions of courts in the judicial system of Ukraine are not appealed to the Constitutional Court.
 The Constitutional Court is not authorised to review court decisions, revoke them, assess the correctness of the application of substantive and procedural law by courts, as well as review court decisions for compliance with the Constitution of Ukraine and the laws of Ukraine.

 The Constitutional Court is not a subject of legislative initiative, it cannot interfere in the activities of the legislative body of state power, change or supplement existing legislative regulations.

 The Constitutional Court lost the power to carry out official interpretation of Ukrainian laws on constitutional appeals with the entry into force of the Law of Ukraine “On Amendments to the Constitution of Ukraine (on Justice)” of June 2, 2016 № 1401-VIII (as of September 30, 2016).

 XI.
 The necessary consultations on the preparation of a constitutional complaint can be provided at a personal reception of citizens, which is held from Monday to Thursday from 10 a.m. to 5 p.m., on Friday from 10 a.m. to 3.45 p.m.
-At the same time, explanations could be provided also by phone (tel.
-(044)238-13-65, 238-13-74).
-You can learn more about the procedure of personal reception on the official website of the Constitutional Court (www.ccu.gov.ua) in the subsection "Reception of citizens" under the heading "For citizens".
+At the same time, explanations could be provided also by phone (tel.: (044) 238-13-65, 238-13-74).
+To learn more about the procedure of personal reception, please visit the official website of the Constitutional Court (www.ccu.gov.ua), subsection "Reception of citizens" under the heading "For citizens".